This drive may function properly in Windows 7, but it has not been tested, so it is not supported.

 The external drive sold by Seagate does not require additional drivers for most environments.
 This page details what is available for each operating system.

 No additional drivers are needed for these operating systems.
-The drivers for external drives (such as Seagate Pocket drives) are included as part of Windows Vista and are normally loaded automatically, but occasionally the drivers will need to be loaded manually.
+The drivers for external drives (such as Seagate Pocket drives) are included as part of Windows Vista and normally load automatically, but occasionally the drivers will need to be loaded manually.
 See Document ID: 201235 for more details.

 If using Windows XP, Service Pack 1 added support for USB 2.0.
 If you are running Windows XP without the Service Pack, then you might not get the full performance of the drive.